nuprl/gradual-typing-performance/paper/lessons.md

   The types of both result lists should be refined through occurrence typing, but the list of negatives is currently not refined (Typed Racket issue [#138](https://github.com/racket/typed-racket/issues/138)).
   So we had to change the code to use two calls to `filter`, or else add a run-time assertion.
+- __Type the Data First__.
+  Try to assign, or at least identify, types for the core data structures in the project before anything else.
+  For one, this tends to be easy to do because the data definition does not rely on other parts of the project.
+  Second, even a vague type signature for the core data will help in solving the puzzle of which types belong elsewhere.

+  Be sure to add types to functions tightly connected to the data as well.
+  There should never be a boundary between a data structure and functions used often to manipulate it.
 - __Use the typechecker to refine types.__
   If the type of a value is not clear from context, using a restrictive type like `(Void -> Void)` can give a helpful type error.